 - Examine drug distribution.
 A 1999 study used NIBRS data to examine rates of drug sales and distribution in three Virginia communities.
 Police identified drug sales that crossed jurisdictional boundaries and were able to develop policies and protocols to capture persons who commit drug offenses.

 [note 1] Dual arrest occurs when an officer arrests multiple parties in an incident as mutual combatants.

-[note 2] A primary aggressor provision instructs officers to arrest only the main offender in an incident.
+[note 2] A primary aggressor provision instructs officers to arrest only the main suspect in an incident.